Jackpenn2019/alxtest/README.md

 Testing ALX

 Created this repository for ALX learning project.
-I love :tea: :chicken:, and :dancer:.
+I love :coffee: :chicken:, and :dancer:.